 - Grade Point Average (GPA)

-In order to maintain the minimum academic scholastic requirements, the student must maintain a minimum cumulative overall combined GPA based on the number of hours attempted (including transfer and remedial/developmental/learning support hours) on the following scale:
+In order to maintain the minimum academic scholastic requirements, the student must maintain a minimum 2.0 cumulative overall combined GPA.

 - Measurable Progress of at least 67% - PACE

-At least, 67% or two-thirds of cumulative credits attempted (including transfer and developmental learning support courses) must be earned.
+At least, 67% or two-thirds of cumulative credits attempted in the student's program of study (including transfer and developmental learning support courses) must be earned.
 Grades of "W, I, F, or FA" will be considered as hours attempted, but NOT considered as hours earned.
 To determine if a student meets this percentage, divide the cumulative earned hours by the cumulative attempted hours = PACE.
 If PACE is 67% or greater, the student is meeting the PACE standard.

 - Measurable Progress Maximum Timeframe within 150% of program length - MAX

 A reasonable length of time for completion of an educational program is defined as no longer than 150% of the length of the program.
-Transfer credits accepted by Columbia State will be counted towards the 150% total including developmental learning support hours.
-A student who is over the MAX hours must file a SAPMAX financial Aid Appeal form with an attached degree audit.
+Transfer credits applicable to the chosen program accepted by Columbia State will be counted towards the 150% total including developmental learning support hours.
+A student who is over the MAX hours must file a MAXHRS Financial Aid Appeal form.
 A maximum time frame is calculated as the credit hours for program completion multiplied by 150% to equal the maximum time frame for financial aid eligibility.
 Embedded certificates within an associate degree program are reviewed at the associate level.

 Students who have already earned a degree and/or certificate will have the opportunity to file an appeal to receive financial aid for additional coursework.
-(SAP-MAXHRS Form).
 The Financial Aid Office may allow additional hours needed to complete an additional degree/certificate to the existing overall credit hours previously attempted for the first degree/certificate.
-Transfer degrees and/or certificates posted by Admissions or Records count in the evaluation of this standard.
+It is important to note transfer degrees and/or certificates posted by Admissions or Records count in the evaluation of this standard.

 At any point when it becomes mathematically impossible for a student to meet the Satisfactory Academic Progress standards, the student becomes ineligible for all federal financial aid programs.